qwdsx/yuqi/README.md

 ## A CLI tool that adds chinese tone marks above pinyin

-I created this tool so that I could add chinese tone marks to Anki flashcards
+I created this tool so that I could add chinese tone marks to Anki flashcards.
+It also replaces 'v' with 'ü'.

 #### Example:
 ```console